 Place Icons to the Left of Label

 Placing the icon to the left of the label speeds up user task time.
-They’re more inclined to click the label, and won’t think they have to click the icon to expand the menu.
+They’re more inclined to click the label and don’t think they have to click the icon to expand the menu.
 The icon is also closer to the label, which shortens the distance users have to scan.

 The study further found that the choice of icon affected user expectations.
 When the accordion displayed arrow icons, users expected that it would take them to a new page.
 When the accordion displayed plus icons, users expected the menu to change.

 More users interpreted the plus icon correctly than the arrow icon.
-This is because arrow icons are common on buttons and links that take users to a new page.
-When they see it on an accordion menu, they’ll expect it to behave the same way.
+This difference is because they’re more familiar with arrow icons on buttons and links that take users to a new page.
+When they see it on an accordion menu, they expect it to behave the same way.

 Choose the Plus Icon